Internals

 For loops

-for loops in the body of the function definition are transformed in equivalent while loops:
+for loops in the body of the function definition are transformed into equivalent while loops:

 begin